Battle of Amba Aradam: Prelude

 In early January 1936, the Ethiopian forces were in the hills overlooking the Italian positions and attacking them regularly.
-Italian dictator Benito Mussolini was impatient for an Italian offensive to get underway and for the Ethiopians to be swept from the field.
+Italian dictator Benito Mussolini was impatient for an Italian offensive to get underway.

 The Ethiopians facing the Italians were in three groupings.
 In the centre, near Abbi Addi and along the Beles River in the Tembien, were Ras Kassa Haile Darge with approximately 40,000 men and Ras Seyoum Mangasha with about 30,000 men.
 On the Ethiopian right was Ras Mulugeta and his army of approximately 80,000 men in positions atop Amba Aradam.
 Ras Imru Haile Selassie with approximately 40,000 men was on the Ethiopian left in the area around Seleh Leha in Shire Province.

 Badoglio had five army corps at his disposal.
 On his right, he had the IV Army Corps and the II Army Corps facing Ras Imru in the Shire.
 In the Italian centre was the Eritrean Corps facing Ras Kassa and Ras Seyoum in the Tembien.
 Facing Ras Mulugeta atop Amba Aradam was the I Army Corps and the III Army Corps.

 Initially, Badoglio saw the destruction of Ras Mulugeta's army as his first priority.
 Mulugeta's force would have to be dislodged from its strong positions on Amba Aradam in order for the Italians to continue the advance towards Addis Ababa.
-But Ras Kassa and Ras Seyoumm were exerting such pressure from the Tembien that Badoglio decided that he would have to deal with them first.
+But Ras Kassa and Ras Seyoum were exerting such pressure from the Tembien that Badoglio decided that he would have to deal with them first.
 If the Ethiopian centre was successful, the I Army Corps and III Army Corps facing Mulugeta would be cut off from reinforcement and resupply.